Neilus03/ft_printf/README.md

-#### Requirements:
-- Don’t implement the buffer management of the original printf().
-- Your function has to handle the following conversions: cspdiuxX%
-- Your function will be compared against the original printf().
-- You must use the command ar to create your library.
-Using the libtool command is forbidden.
-- Your libftprintf.a has to be created at the root of your repository

 # ft_printf

 ft_printf is a custom implementation of the famous `printf` function from the C Standard Library.
 The goal of this 42 project is to understand the intricacies of string formatting and low-level output functions by creating our own version of `printf`.